acortell3/archaeoriddle/README.md

 - RQ2.
 What was the population trajectory of each group?
 - RQ3.
 What was the rate of dispersal of poppy chewers?

-Via the website, everyone had access to fou squares representing 4 zones of 'Rabbithole' from which data about occupation was given.
+Via the website, everyone had access to four squares representing 4 zones of 'Rabbithole' from which data about occupation was given.
 People who wanted to participate were then able to request five additional zones that will be 'excavated' for them and they then received datasets covering the zones they picked.

 <div style="font-size: 8pt;text-align: center;">
   <figure>